ByteRookie/AGS_Service/README.md

 ## Configuration

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
-Each form shows your current selections and a progress indicator such as "Step 3/5".
+Every form displays your progress (for example, "Step 2/5") and a summary of what has already been entered.
-1. **Select rooms** – pick one or more areas using the built‑in area selector.
+1. **Select rooms** – pick one or more areas using the area selector.
+The summary lists the chosen rooms.
-2. **Add devices** – create a row for each media player.
-Choose its room, type (`tv` or `speaker`) and priority from dropdowns.
-If you set a priority already used by another device the remaining entries shift down so the numbers stay unique.
-A device can include an optional `override_content` string which keeps the room active whenever the device's `media_content_id` contains that value.
-New devices are assigned the last rank automatically.
+2. **Add devices** – for each media player select its room, type (`tv` or `speaker`) and unique priority from dropdowns.
+If the chosen priority is already in use the remaining devices shift down so every number stays unique.
+An optional `override_content` string keeps the room active whenever the player's `media_content_id` contains that value.
+New devices start with the last rank automatically.
 3. **Manage sources** – add or remove any number of playback sources.
-You can browse media from the highest‑priority speaker using Home Assistant's media selector and mark one entry as the default.
+You can browse media from the top‑priority speaker using Home Assistant's media selector and mark one entry as the default.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
-Device priorities are selected from a list rather than drag‑and‑drop.
+Every field includes a short tooltip explaining its purpose.
 Required fields show a `*` and defaults appear in parentheses.
 Available options (defaults in parentheses):
    - `disable_zone` – ignore the state of `zone.home` when `True` (`False`).
    - `primary_delay` – seconds to wait before clearing the primary speaker (`5`).
    - `homekit_player` – media player entity exposed to HomeKit (none).